 The Hybiske laboratory is broadly interested in the interactions between intracellular pathogens and host cells.
 A major research

-focus of the lab is to decipher the mechanisms by which the intracellular pathogens Chlamydia and malaria manipulate cellular
+focus of the lab is to decipher the mechanisms by which the intracellular pathogen Chlamydia trachomatis

 function in order to exit host cells and cause infectious disease.
-Both pathogens have coevolved similar mechanisms to do so.
+This pathogen has coevolved similar mechanisms to do so.

 Koelle, David, MD